top of page

 Contributing Factors

-Several elements can contribute to impingement:
+Several elements can contribute to shoulder impingement:

-• Repetitive overhead movements (sports, painting, lifting)
+• Repetitive overhead movements (such as sports, painting, or lifting)

-• Poor posture (rounded shoulders, forward head)
+• Poor posture (including rounded shoulders and forward head)

-• Muscle imbalances — both tight and weak stabilizers
+• Muscle imbalances—both tight and weak stabilizers

 • Bone spurs or narrowed joint space